Face Lift & Neck Lift Surgery

 The following information sheet is intended to assist patients undergoing facelift and necklift surgery with Dr Nicholas Lotz.

 Facelift & Necklift

-A facelift or a necklift is performed to tighten the deep muscle layers of the face and the skin to restore a more youthful appearance to the face and neck.
+A facelift or a necklift is performed to tighten the deep muscle layers of the face and the skin to restore the tissues to their earlier position.

 When performed well the result gives a very natural appearance and avoids the “wind swept” look that patients considering a facelift fear.
 There is often a loss of volume in the mid face area with age as well, and this can be improved by the use of fat injections at the time of surgery.

 During your initial consultation, Dr Lotz will spend time with you discussing exactly what your concerns are.
 All patients have slightly different requirements, and will require surgery to be tailored to their needs.
 Dr Lotz will explain in detail what is required in your case, and the relevant risks and expected recovery will be discussed.